 God will do anything for us that we can't do for ourselves.
 In fact He'll bend the heavens to touch the earth to do this for us—which He did when He sent Jesus, His Son, to die in our place to pay the penalty for our sins.
-But God won't do for us what we can and need to do for ourselves.
-He has promised to give us wisdom, guidance, and direction—but not to be our over-indulgent-vending-machine-sugar-daddy-god!
+God won't do for us what we can and need to do for ourselves, however, but he has promised to give us wisdom, guidance, and direction in all circumstances.

 "Suggested prayer: "Dear God, today I am coming to You to listen.
 What can I do for You today?
 How can I be a part of Your plans and what You are doing in the world today?
 Thank You for hearing and answering my prayer.
 Gratefully in Jesus’s name, amen.”